Borussia Dortmund: Bundesliga debut

 In 1962, the DFB met in Dortmund and voted to establish a professional football league in Germany, to begin play in August 1963 as the Bundesliga.
 Borussia Dortmund earned its place among the first sixteen clubs to play in the league by winning the last pre-Bundesliga national championship.
 Runners-up 1.
 FC Köln also earned an automatic berth.
 Dortmund's Friedhelm Konietzka scored the first-ever Bundesliga goal a minute into the match, which they would eventually lose 2–3 to Werder Bremen.

-In 1965, Dortmund captured its first DFB-Pokal.
+In 1965, Dortmund won its first DFB-Pokal.
 In 1966, Dortmund won the European Cup Winners' Cup 2–1 against Liverpool in extra time, with the goals coming from Sigfried Held and Reinhard Libuda.
-In the same year, however, the team surrendered a commanding position atop the Bundesliga by losing four of their last five league games and finishing second, three points behind champions 1860 München.
-Ironically, much of 1860 München's success came on the strength of the play of Konietzka, recently transferred from Dortmund.
+In the same year, however, the team lost their top position on the Bundesliga by losing four of their last five league games and finishing second, three points behind champions 1860 München, most of whose success came on the strength of the play of Konietzka, recently transferred from Dortmund.

 The 1970s were characterised by financial problems, relegation from the Bundesliga in 1972, and the opening of the Westfalenstadion, named after its home region Westphalia in 1974.
-The club earned its return to Bundesliga in 1976.
+The club returned to the Bundesliga in 1976.

 Dortmund continued to have financial problems through the 1980s.
 BVB avoided being relegated in 1986 by winning a third decisive playoff game against Fortuna Köln after finishing the regular season in 16th place.
-Dortmund did not enjoy any significant success again until a 4–1 DFB-Pokal win in 1989 against Werder Bremen.
+Dortmund did not have any significant success again until a 4–1 DFB-Pokal win in 1989 against Werder Bremen.
 It was Horst Köppel's first trophy as a manager.
 Dortmund then won the 1989 DFL-Supercup 4–3 against rivals Bayern Munich.